azibit/Car_Plate_Number_Projects/README.md

 The following steps are needed to create a dataset for training and testing a Object Detection Model in MMDetection

-## Step 1: Create the dataset folder structure
+## Section 1: Create the dataset folder structure

 For this project, the files in the images directory are what we would be using to create the images in the train, test and valid dataset directory.